 , , & , Modeling the dynamics of sediment transport, tides, and sea-level rise: Implications for the resilience of coastal Bengal, in C. G. Corlu, S. R. Hunter, H. Lam, B. S. Onggo, J. Shortle, & B. Biller (eds.), Proceedings of the 2023 Winter Simulation Conference, 946-957 (IEEE Press ).
-WWW PDF
+DOI PDF

 Abstract: